hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intermediate/index.md

 name: lab-four-instructions
 # Lab 4 - Instructions

 In lab 4 we are going to look at some more advanced features of Terraform including modules.
-We have staged a new project in your instuqt workspace that puts the networking components we built earlier into a module.
+We have staged a new project in your instruqt workspace that puts the networking components we built earlier into a module.

 - Review the networking components in main.tf in the **hashicat-aws** project
 - Review main.tf in the **hashicat-modular-aws** project